A Practical guide on Explainable AI Techniques applied on Biomedical use case applications

 \subsubsection{SHAP values suitability analysis: pros and cons}

 Among additive feature attribution methods, SHAP is the only possible consistent, locally accurate method that obeys the missingness property (i.e., a missing feature gets an attribution of zero).
 However it is computationally expensive since as the number of features increases, the number of possible combinations combinatorially explodes, leading to an expensive computation time.
-For tree-based models, there is a version of SHAP \cite{lundberg2019consistent} that allows to compute the exact SHAP values in a polynomial time faster by keeping track of the number of subsets S that flow into each node of the tree.
-Another problem is that the SHAPley value can change with the order of features selected, and thus, for an exact computation of SHAP values, all possible combination must be considered.
+For tree-based models, there is a version of SHAP \cite{lundberg2019consistent} that allows to compute the exact SHAP values faster, in polynomial time, by keeping track of the number of subsets S that flow into each node of the tree.
+Another problem is that the SHAPley value can change with the order of features selected, and thus, for an exact computation of SHAP values, all possible combinations of subsets must be considered.

 Generally, XAI techniques such as SHAP only focus on explaining the model's inner functioning.
-However, they do not compare the level of alignment of the ML model explanation with the human expert explanation \cite{qadi2021explaining} or a background solid scientific model \cite{lutjens2020physicsinformed} in order to converge towards a commonly aligned criteria explanation.
-This is a crucial requirement for ML model adoption in applications involving critical decisions.
+However, they do not compare the level of alignment of the ML model explanation with human expert interpretations (i.e., psychiatrists).
+Hence, there is a need for ML-models in this domain to meet experts criteria in order to allow trust.
+This is a crucial requirement for ML model adoption in critical decision making.